hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 ## Update Link

 Use the `$empi-update-link` operation to change the `matchResult` update of an empi link.
+This operation is for the Person resource type.
 This operation takes the following parameters:

 <table class="table table-striped table-condensed">
     <thead>